BSCR vs RCD Dream11 Team Hints, ECS T10 - Dresden

 BSCR vs RCD Dream11 Tips And Predictions

-Dream11 Team Prediction BSC Rehberge vs RC Dresden, 14th T10 – Fantasy Cricket Tips For Today’s BSCR vs RCD at Ostrapark: In the fourteenth match of the ECS T10- Dresden, BSC Rehberge will take on RC Dresden in what will be the penultimate match of the day.
-Also Read - BSVB vs BECC Dream11 Team Hints, ECS T10 - Dresden: Captain And Vice-Captain, Fantasy Cricket Tips BSV Britannia vs Berlin Eagles Cricket Club, 13th T10 at Ostrapark 4:30 PM IST Wednesday August 12
+Dream11 Team Prediction BSC Rehberge vs RC Dresden, 2nd Semifinal – Fantasy Cricket Tips For Today’s BSCR vs RCD at Ostrapark: In the second semifinal, BSC Rehberge be up against RC Dresden at 3:30 PM IST for a place in the final to be played later today.
+BSCR won six of their eight matches to finish second while RCD won five of their eight matches to qualify after finishing third in the standings.
+Also Read - BSVB vs USGC Dream11 Team Hints, ECS T10 - Dresden: Captain And Vice-Captain, Fantasy Cricket Tips BSV Britannia vs USG Chemnitz, 1st Semifinal at Ostrapark 1:30 PM IST Friday August 14

-After two days of play and 10 engaging matches, BSC Rehberge have won all four of their matches so far to take the top spot with eight points ahead of RC Dresden who have also eight points.
-The two top performers are only separated by net run-rate.
-On the other hand, USG Chemnitz occupy the third spot after two days of play having won two of their six matches while losing the other four.
-Berin Eagles CC have endured a poor outing in the first two days of the event losing all their six matches.
-Also Read - RCD vs BSVB Dream11 Team Hints, ECS T10 - Dresden: Captain And Vice-Captain, Fantasy Cricket Tips RC Dresden vs BSV Britannia, 12th T10 at Ostrapark 2:30 PM IST Wednesday August 12
+We have reached the business end of the tournament after four days of non-stop cricketing action.
+BVB Britannia and BSC Rehberge, RC Dresden and USG Chemnitz claimed the top-four spots after 20 matches to make the last-four stage.
+Also Read - KHR vs FYB Dream11 Team Prediction Afghan One-Day Cup 2020: Captain And Vice-captain, Fantasy Playing Tips For Kandahar Province vs Faryab Province One-Day Match at Mis Ainak Cricket Ground 10 AM IST August 14

-You can check the BSCR vs RCD Dream11 here.
-Also Read - AUT-W vs GR-W Dream11 Team Hints, Germany Tour of Austria 2020: Captain And Vice-Captain, Fantasy Cricket Tips Austria Women vs Germany Women, 1st T20I at Seebarn Cricket Ground 2:30 PM IST Wednesday August 12
+You can check the BSCR vs RCD, 2nd Semifinal Dream11 here.
+Also Read - LEP vs ATL Dream11 Team Prediction Champions League 2020: Captain, Vice-captain And Fantasy Tips For Today's RB Leipzig vs Atletico Madrid Quarterfinal Football Match, Predicted XIs at Estadio Jose Alvalade 12:30 AM IST August 14

 The latest offering in the ongoing European Cricket Series is the Dresden T10 League which sees participation from five teams from Eastern German.
 Hosts RC Dresden, BSV Britannia, USG Chemnitz, BSC Rehberge and Berlin Eagles are the five teams which will feature in 24 matches across five days.